Pre-Employment Programs

 Delivery Method

-This program will consist of instructor-led classes which will encompass the theoretical and practical components, and will include lectures, discussions, assignments, and in-class review of topics.
-Students will have access to materials in digital format on the Emerit LMS.
+This program consists of instructor-led classes that encompass theoretical and practical components and include lectures, discussions, assignments, and in-class review of topics.
+Students will have access to learning materials in digital format through the Emerit LMS and additional instructor-provided resources.

 Academic Policy